 The importance of data consolidation – whatever you call itBack to Blog

 Wildlife comparisons aside, the development and evolution of the data environment grows exponentially each year.
-A really easy place to see the effect of this is Scott Brinker’s chief martec annual landscape diagram.
-If you want a poster for your wall then take a look at this here.
+An easy place to see the effect of this is Scott Brinker’s chief martech annual landscape diagram.
+If you want a poster for your wall, then take a look at the diagram here.
 We wouldn’t recommend the dad jokes on the same site though – you’ve been warned!

 Why is data consolidation important?

-Amongst all this change, one thing holds consistent and true – the need to visualise, process and action data from multiple disparate systems in a single, all-encompassing place.
-The (dare I say it) holistic, 360-degree view we all hear talked about in countless presentations… but you can understand why we hear about it so often.
-It’s really important.
+Amongst all this change, one thing holds consistent and true – the need to visualise, process, and action data from multiple disparate systems in a single, all-encompassing place.
+It’s the (dare I say it) holistic, 360-degree view we all hear about in countless presentations… but you can understand why we hear about it so often.
+It’s vital.

-For any organisation wanting to communicate with their customers, members or supporters, or provide a service that shows a complete appreciation of all the touchpoints and interactions undertaken, the ability to recognise the same person across different systems (or even within the same system) is paramount.
+For any organisation wanting to communicate with their customers, members, or supporters, or to provide a service that shows a complete appreciation of all touchpoints and interactions, the ability to recognise the same person across different systems (or even within the same system) is paramount.